kevinrosalesdev/DP-Memoization-Tabulation/README.md

 # DP-PR3
-## Optimal Strategy for a Game using Dynamic Programming using three Languages: Python, Java &amp; R[RStudio]!
+## Optimal Strategy for a Game using Dynamic Programming with two Languages: Python & C++!
+## This repository contains an improvement to Cannibals and Missionaries algorithm using Backtracking iterator in Java!

-### These strategies can show its time too!
+### These strategies can show their time too!

 ### -> [Problema a Resolver](https://www.geeksforgeeks.org/optimal-strategy-for-a-game-dp-31/)